ActuallyAdequate/Chimaera/core/rules/conditions.md

 ## Bleeding

-At the beginning of your next turn lose a number of Catabolic Points equal to your MUT.
+At the beginning of your next turnc lose a number of Catabolic Points equal to your MUT.

 ## Suffocating